-Under authority of sections 231, and 236 of the Act, Council orders that:
+Under authority of sections 231 and 236 of the Act, Council orders that:

-- 1) The Licensee is fined \$1,500, to be paid by August 11, 2025; - 2) The Licensee is required to complete the following courses, or equivalent courses as acceptable to Council, by August 11, 2025: - a.
-Insurance Council Rules Course for Life and/or Accident & Sickness Insurance Agents; and - b.
-Continuing Education Requirements & Guidelines Course
+- 1) The Licensee is fined \$1,500, to be paid by September 10, 2025; - 2) The Licensee is required to complete the following courses, or equivalent courses, as acceptable to Council, by September 10, 2025: - a.
+Insurance Council Rules Course for Life and/or Accident & Sickness Insurance Agents; - b.
+Continuing Education Requirements & Guidelines course

-(collectively, the "Courses")
+(collectively, the "Courses");

 Order

-Maralu Vega de Torres
+Jelmarie Daliva Madarang

-COM-2023-00816 / LIC-2021-0025842-R01
+COM-2023-00832 / LIC-199735C146887R1

-May 12, 2025
+June 12, 2025

 Page 2 of 2

-3) A condition is imposed on the Licensee's life and accident and sickness insurance agent licence that failure to pay the fine in full and complete the Courses by August 11, 2025 will result in the automatic suspension of the Licensee's licence, and the Licensee will not be permitted to complete the Licensee's 2027 annual licence renewal until such time as the Licensee has complied with the conditions listed herein.
+3) A condition be imposed on the Licensee's life and accident and sickness insurance agent licence that failure to pay the fine in full and complete the courses by September 10, 2025 will result in the automatic suspension of the Licensee's life and accident and sickness insurance agent licence and that the Licensee will not be permitted to complete her 2027 annual licence renewal until such time as she has complied with the conditions listed herein.

-This order takes effect on the 12th day of May, 2025.
+This order takes effect on the 12th day of June, 2025

-✓ Janet Sinclair, Executive Director Insurance Council of British Columbia of the
+Janet Sinclair, Executive Director Insurance Council of British Columbia of the